-B2B outbound sales campaigns are only as resilient as their sending infrastructure. growth teams spend months sourcing lead lists, writing personalized prompts, and configuring multi-profile campaign loops.
-But if your target profiles get restricted or banned, your entire sales development pipeline stops.
+B2B outbound only lasts as long as the sending accounts stay usable.
+Growth teams spend months sourcing lists, writing prompts, and wiring multi-profile campaigns.
+If those profiles get restricted or banned, the pipeline stops.

 Before connecting any outbound workflow, record the account's baseline.
 Count pending invites, recent accepted requests, current conversations, profile completeness, and whether the account has received recent security prompts.
 This gives you a reference point when performance changes.